 Point's Admission Committee makes admission decisions based on a careful evaluation of all application materials.
-The administration considers it unethical to admit, retain, and collect tuition from students who do not demonstrate the "ability to benefit"-that is, the academic ability and/or willingness to complete their chosen program of study at Point University.
+The administration considers it unethical to admit, retain, and collect tuition from students who do not demonstrate the academic ability and/or willingness to complete their chosen program of study at Point University.
 A student's admission to Point University does not guarantee successful completion of any particular program of study.

-Prospective students who desire to apply or learn more about educational programs may communicate with admissions staff through email (cgpsenrollment@point.edu), the University website (https://point.edu/admissions), or through calling or visiting one of Point's education sites:
+Prospective students who desire to apply or learn more about educational programs may communicate with admissions staff through email (cgpsenrollment@point.edu), the University website (https://point.edu/admissions), or by calling 706-385-1000.